yaijs/yai/docs/yeh/README.md

 # YEH (Yai Event Hub)

-> A lightweight, flexible event handler for modern web applications.
-Simplifies event management by centralizing listeners and providing advanced routing options.
+> Lightweight event delegation library for modern web applications

-YEH is fundamentally designed around **event delegation** - the concept of using a single listener to handle multiple, or even dynamically added elements efficiently and lossless.
+YEH is fundamentally designed around **event delegation** - using a single listener to handle multiple elements, including dynamically added ones.
 This isn't just an optimization; it's the entire architectural foundation.
 Works on `file://` with zero build tools.

+**Documentation Status:** Early release - actively being refined

 ---

-## ✨ Features
+## ✨ Core Features

+**Built for developers who value speed and simplicity:**

+YEH is perfect for **quick prototyping**, **experimental projects**, and **production apps** alike.
+No build tools, no configuration files, no framework lock-in — just write code and see results instantly.

+**Technical Features:**

-- **Event Delegation Made Easy**: One listener handles dynamic elements with scope-based routing.
+- **Event Delegation** - One listener handles dynamic elements with scope-based routing
-- **Automatic Target Resolution**: Handles nested elements (e.g., SVGs in buttons).
+- **Auto Target Resolution** - Handles nested elements correctly (e.g., SVGs in buttons)
-- **Throttle & Debounce Support**: Built-in performance controls.
+- **Throttle & Debounce** - Built-in performance controls
-- **Dynamic Listener Management**: Add/remove events at runtime.
+- **Dynamic Listeners** - Add/remove events at runtime
-- **Flexible Handler Resolution**: Class methods, external maps, or globals.
+- **Flexible Handlers** - Class methods, external maps, or globals
-- **Multi-Handler System**: Closest-match resolution for nested components.
+- **Multi-Handler System** - Closest-match resolution for nested components
-- **Performance Tracking**: Optional metrics for optimization.
-- **No Dependencies**: ~5kB gzipped, enterprise-ready (729 LOC).
+- **Hook System** - Zero-cost event observation without DOM listeners

+**Developer Experience:**

+- **Zero dependencies** - Works standalone, no npm install required
+- **Works on `file://`** - No server needed, perfect for local experiments
+- **Copy-paste ready** - Full examples that actually run
+- **Framework agnostic** - Use with React, Vue, Vanilla, or anything
+- **5KB minified** - Lightweight enough for quick prototypes, solid enough for production

 ---

 ## 🚀 Quick Start

-**No setup, no build step, no server, just include the file.**
+**No setup, no build step, no server, just include YEH.**

-**Get started in 30 seconds** – [try it live on JSFiddle](https://jsfiddle.net/nu2p54ao/)
+**Get started in 30 seconds** – [or try it live on JSFiddle](https://jsfiddle.net/qdwozL0c/)

+Using the CDN Demo below obviously requires a internet connection, but the demo itself can be used via `file://` protocol (tested in Opera, Firefox, Brave & Chrome; latest versions, DEC 2025).
+If installed via npm, it even works offline on `file://` protocol.

 ```html
 <!DOCTYPE html>